 Yes.
 AEGD residents are paid at the same scale as first-year medical residents.
 Medical, vision, disability, life and professional liability insurance benefits are also provided, as well as annual leave, professional leave, educational leave, sick leave, catastrophic leave and maternity leave.

-The application deadline is October 15th of the year preceding the start of the program.
+The application deadline is January 10, 2019.
 Late applications are considered on a case-by-case basis.

 Applications are reviewed and interviews are conducted.
 Once a candidate is approved, the program director will formally notify the candidate of acceptance.
-Because this program does not participate in the MATCH, candidates are notified prior to the MATCH date.
+This program does participate in the MATCH and results are released to applicants and program directors January 28, 2019.

 Ten resident positions are available.

-Phone the Residency Program Coordinator any time to find out whether your application is complete.
+Phone the Residency Program Coordinator at 505-925-7699 any time to find out whether your application is complete.